bluehost/bluehost-wordpress-plugin/README.md

 ### Pre-Releases

 - Once code in the `develop` branch is ready for release testing, a `X.Y.Z-alpha.1` version should be created and MUST be tagged as a pre-release.
-Subsequent alpha releases should increment the last digit of the version (e.g. `X. Y.Z-alpha.2`).
+Subsequent alpha releases should increment the last digit of the version (e.g. `X.Y.Z-alpha.2`).
 Alpha releases are open to having new features added and/or bugs fixed.
 Tagging a release will trigger the full test matrix.
 Any test failures should be addressed.
 - After all features are finalized and added to the release, a beta version should be tagged and MUST be marked as a pre-release.
 Beta releases are only open to having bugs fixed.
-Version numbers should follow the same pattern as the alpha versions (e.g. `X.Y.
-Z-beta.1`).
+Version numbers should follow the same pattern as the alpha versions (e.g. `X.Y.Z-beta.1`).
 Tagging a release will trigger the full test matrix.
 Any test failures should be addressed.

 ### Production Release